Home Privacy Policy Feedback Link to us Site Map Forums

-In Excel, the PV function returns the present value of an investment based on an interest rate and a constant payment schedule.
+The Microsoft Excel PV function returns the present value of an investment based on an interest rate and a constant payment schedule.

-The syntax for the PV function is:
+The syntax for the PV function in Microsoft Excel is:

-PV( interest_rate, number_payments, payment, FV, Type )
+PV( interest_rate, number_payments, payment, [FV], [Type] )

-interest_rate is the interest rate for the investment.
+The interest rate for the investment.

-number_payments is the number of payments for the annuity.
+The number of payments for the annuity.

-payment is the amount of the payment made each period.
+The amount of the payment made each period.
 If this parameter is omitted, you must enter a FV value.

-Type is optional.
+Optional.
 It indicates when the payments are due.
+If the Type parameter is omitted, it assumes a Type value of 0.
 Type can be one of the following values:

 Value Explanation